SPARSH511/DDoS-Attack-Dataset-ML-Model-Analyzer/README.md

 The DDoS Attack Prediction System is a Python-based project that incorporates a graphical user interface (GUI) using the tkinter library.
 The system offers functionality for both classification and anomaly detection tasks, employing a variety of machine learning techniques.
+The user just needs a dataset pertaining to the case like the sample ones provided and then he/she can start their analysis.
 Let's delve into a more detailed explanation of the project components and their functionalities.
 # 1. Classification Techniques:
 The system provides the following classification techniques, each assigned with a specific